 The duration of a agreement is dependent upon the nature of the business.
 What is too lengthy of a restriction in one field may be too short in another industry to offer adequate protection.
 Similarly, the geographic spans of a non-compete clause are dependent upon the geographic scope of the protected party’s business.

-The following provide several examples of a restrictive covenants not to compete agreements CO courts have upheld as reasonable under Colorado Non-compete statute and Colorado law:
+The following provides several examples of restrictive covenants not to compete agreements CO courts have upheld as reasonable under Colorado Non-compete statute and Colorado law:

 - Five-year, one county restriction on ophthalmologist was reasonable and enforceable